telerik/kendo-intl/docs/num-formatting/api.md

 ---
-title: Numbers API
+title: Number Formatting API
-page_title: Numbers API | Kendo Internationalization API
+page_title: Number Formatting API | Kendo UI Internationalization
-description: "Provides information about the exported methods from the Kendo Internationalization numbers module."
+description: "Learn about the exported methods from the Kendo UI Internationalization Number Formatting module."
-slug: numbersapi_internalization
+slug: numberformatatapi_internalization
-position: 3
+position: 2
 ---

-# Numbers API
+# Number Formatting API

-Provides information about the exported methods from the Numbers module.
+Provides information about the exported methods from the Number Formatting module.

-## The formatNumber Method
+## Methods

 ### formatNumber

 Converts a `Number` to a string based on the specified format and locale.

-## The formatNumber Parameters
+## Parameters

 #### number `Number`